GIS4DEV/GIS4DEV.github.io/_lessons/00_syllabus.md

   1. RStudio/PostGIS Climate Vulnerability `0.07`
   1. RStudio Twitter Disasters `0.07`
   1. Python COVID-19 Access to Healthcare Resources `0.07`
-  1. Independent Project `0.08`(equivalent in duration, difficulty, and deliverables to any of the directed analyses)
+  1. Independent Project `0.08`(equivalent in duration, difficulty, and deliverables to any of the directed analyses; due with final GitHub Profile)
 - **Final GitHub Profile** `0.3`
   - As the course concludes, you have a final opportunity to revise your GitHub portfolio content.
+  - Final revisions due to GitHub by **May 25** (any time).

 ## Typical Rhythm